Updated August 23, 2022

 - Ballots shall be retained for ninety (90) days following the announcement of the election results to the membership

 - 6.5 Annual and General Meetings.
 The Board of Directors shall meet a minimum of eight (8) times per year, including one time in person.
 Meeting via teleconference is permissible for all meetings except that meeting designated as the Annual Meeting.
 The Annual meeting is to be conducted in person unless the conditions caused by an international incident, catastrophe, pandemic or other National or World-wide event are such that would jeopardize the overall health, safety and well being of the membership and/or the Board of Directors and would restrict or prohibit the members from assembling, then the Annual Meeting shall be conducted via virtual media methods.
 Changing the Annual Meeting to virtual media methods will require meeting the assembly restrictions and a minimum of two thirds vote by the Board of Directors.
-The Annual Meeting of the Board shall be held at such time and place as the President may direct upon at least thirty (30) days prior notice in writing, given personally, by mail, e-mail, or fax, to all of the Directors of the Association for the purpose of electing officers and the transaction of such other business as may properly come before the meeting.
+The Annual Meeting of the Board shall be held at such time as the President may direct upon at least thirty (30) days prior notice in writing, given personally, by mail, e-mail, or fax, to all of the Directors of the Association for the purpose of electing officers and the transaction of such other business as may properly come before the meeting.
 The Board may also hold a Fall general meeting but may provide by resolution the time and place, either within or without the Commonwealth of Kentucky, for the holding of this and other general meetings without other notice than such resolution.

 - 6.6 Special Meetings.
 Special meetings of the Board may be called by, or at the request of, the President or any three (3) directors of the Association.